System Design Space

 Cassandra

-high availability, scale
+high availability at scale

 Caching